andreatramacere/jetset/doc/install.rst

     pip install -r requirements.txt

 .. important::
-    if pip fails to install swig, you can try one of the following alternative :ref:`swig'
+    if pip fails to install swig, you can try one of the following alternative :ref:`swig`

 - Install JetSeT: run on the command line: